 Prior to the arrival of Cal and Jan Sheppard in 1983, the facilities were used for approximately two to three weeks a year.
 Since that time, the usage of camp has increased to being used year around.
 As the usage increased, so did the property as an adjacent 20 acres was purchased in 1989 for a total of 40 acres.

 In December 1996, the staff of Twin Peaks increased as the camp board accepted Aaron and Karin Thomas to the position of assistant director.
-In 2008, the camp completed a three year transition of the directorship from Cal to Aaron in which position he serves in to date.
+In 2008, the camp completed a three year transition of the directorship from Cal to Aaron.

 Today, Twin Peaks Bible Camp continues to focus on the preaching of the Bible and the emphasis of missions as they strive to assist the local church.
-Twin Peaks is currently running four weeks of youth camps in the month of July, a family camp and men’s and women’s retreats, a youth winter retreat in December, and other activities throughout the winter months.
-Throughout the rest of the year, camp is rented out to churches and para-church ministries of like faith for four to six weeks in the summer and several weekend retreats through out the rest of the year.
+Twin Peaks is currently running a Winter Family Camp, a couples retreat in February, five weeks of youth camps in the months of June and July, a Fall family camp, men’s retreat, ladies retreat, the Youth White Out Winter retreat in December, and other activities throughout the year.
+Throughout the year, camp is also rented out to churches and para-church ministries of like faith.
 The desire is that all that is done will be to the glory of God.